 They also show the world that you can be sober, you can recover and you can be successful.
 Addiction and recovery should not make you feel ashamed.
 You should be able to talk about addiction and recovery and not hide those parts of yourselves.
 Keeping those secrets contributes to the deadly addiction stigma.
 The more we talk about addiction, the more we create an environment for people to acknowledge their pain and heal instead of suffering in silence with no options.

 2. Anything I use to escape the present moment can become an addiction

-Nikki Myers, founder of Y12SR – Yoga for 12 Step Recovery – spoke about co-dependency, which she defined as ‘the disease of looking elsewhere.’
-She reiterated that anything we use to escape the present moment can become an addiction – shopping, gambling, exercise, love, sex, other people etc. Her recommendations for healing included a healthy sense of self-esteem and a healthy sense of boundaries, two things women aren’t often taught.
-She explained the difference between emotional walls and barriers.
-Her message on emotional sobriety is so important because it’s a topic that’s overlooked after people stop drinking and using drugs.
+Nikki Myers, founder of Y12SR — Yoga for 12 Step Recovery — speaks about co-dependency, which she defines as “the disease of looking elsewhere.”
+She reiterated that anything we use to escape the present moment can become an addiction – shopping, gambling, exercise, love, sex, other people, etc. Her recommendations for healing includes cultivating a healthy sense of self-esteem and boundaries, two principles women aren’t often taught.
+Her message of emotional sobriety is so important because it’s a topic that’s overlooked after people stop drinking and using drugs.

 3. How can you turn your struggle into triumph?

 Author and woman in recovery, Ann Dowsett Johnson, says, “Write your recovery.”
 We are told by society that addiction is something that happens to bad people and that’s partly why it’s so hard for people to ask for help when they need it.
 When speaking on writing about her recovery, one tip she shares is that authenticity matters.